awsdocs/rosa-user-guide/doc_source/getting-started-sts-auto.md

    rosa delete cluster --cluster=<cluster_name> --watch
    ```
 **Important**
-You must wait for clusterto delete completely before you remove the IAM roles, policies, and OIDC provider\.
+You must wait for the cluster to delete completely before you remove the IAM roles, policies, and OIDC provider\.
 The account\-wide roles are required to delete the resources created by the installer\.
 The cluster specific operator roles are required to clean up the resources created by the OpenShift operators\.
 The operators use the OIDC provider to authenticate\.

 1. Delete the OIDC provider that the cluster operators use to authenticate by running the following command\.